 Sewing machines and other large equipment is supplied, but you should aim to bring your own basic sewing kit of scissors, pins and needles, and a tape measure to the first session (all can be bought for about £5).

 You will need to buy all materials and threads etc for your project, this cost depends on the fabric purchased, but we encourage re-using, recycling and love charity shops!

-You can read more about community courses in our Guidance for Community Courses booklet.
+You can read more about community courses and your Individual Learning Plan in our Guidance for Community Learners booklet.